Regent University School of Divinity Financial Aid Process

-All incoming and current students are encouraged to complete the Free Application for Federal Student Aid (FAFSA) as part of the seminary scholarship application process to receive full consideration for available scholarships and grants.
+All incoming and current students are encouraged to complete the Free Application for Federal Student Aid (FAFSA) as part of the seminary scholarship application process to receive full consideration for all available scholarships and grants.
 In addition, incoming and current students must complete the School of Divinity Financial Award application to be considered for scholarships and grants.
 Incoming students who apply and qualify for scholarships and grants will be considered for a Divinity Financial Award upon acceptance into the School of Divinity.
 Disbursement of all awards are contingent upon the annual financial resources held by the School of Divinity.
 All Divinity Financial Awards will automatically be renewed for a period of three years (Master of Arts students) or four years (Master of Divinity students) based upon availability of scholarship and grant funds.

 Students pursuing a doctoral degree or benefiting from military discounts, the Pastors' Lifelong Learning Program, the Church Matching Grant or a corporate partners discount must re-apply annually.
 Students who can demonstrate a financial need as evidenced by a completed financial condition statement, can apply for a SOD Needs Based Grant.
 These are offered on a one time only basis by completing and submitting the Needs-Based Grant form.
 If you are admitted to Regent University, please remember that all students who are taking out loans must file a new FAFSA every year.

 Students who fall into probationary academic status will forfeit any Divinity Awards they are receiving.
 Once out of probationary status, these students are welcome to re-apply for Divinity Awards.